makkus/upcheck/README.md

 - initializing kafka client and connecting to targets...
  -> done
-- listening for messages, forwarding them to targets as they arrive -> press 'q' to stop the checks
+- listening for messages, forwarding them to targets as they arrive -> press 'q' to stop listening
 ```

 *Note*: the ``--terminal`` flag tells *upcheck* to print any received messages to the terminal, which is nice for debugging